Rebooting JobsHow Computer Science Skills Spread in the Job Market

 Even in jobs that aren’t traditional computing jobs, employers are seeking computer science skills from applicants.
 In this report prepared for Oracle Academy, we examine how computer science skills are in demand for jobs where a Computer Science degree is not a requirement.

-This report focuses on the following five job areas where computer science skills are in strong or growing demand.
+This report focuses on the following five job areas where these skills are in strong or growing demand.

 - Data Analysis